scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 [^5]: An Intel Wi-Fi Adapter Kernel Extension for macOS, based on the OpenBSD Project.
 [^6]: A Lilu plug-in for dynamic power management data injection.
 [^7]: An experimental Lilu plugin that optimizes Alder Lake / Raptor Lake's heterogeneous core configuration.
+[^8]: When the HideAuxiliary option is Enabled, you need to press the Space Bar Key on your Keyboard to show all the other options in the picker.